p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 * **Delete conflict:** One or more users try to update a dataset, which meanwhile has been deleted by another user.

 It stands to reason, that concurrency conflicts cannot occur when executing an Insert Command or when querying the data.
-When inserting a new dataset, there cannot arise concurrency conflicts because it is not possible for other users to access the dataset until it is inserted in the database.
+When inserting a new dataset, there cannot arise concurrency conflicts because it is not possible for other users to access the respective dataset until it is inserted in the database.